adparikh245/SCCFED/README.md

 # SCCFED: Smart and Connected Communities Food Environment Dynamics

 This repository contains spatial analysis and supporting data files for evaluating **commercially zoned parcels** in Los Angeles County (LAC) and Southern California Association of Governments (SCAG) data, with a focus on supermarket site feasibility.

+> **About the Data Sources**
+> - **SCAG** (Southern California Association of Governments) is the nation’s largest metropolitan planning organization, covering six counties in Southern California.
+It provides regionally harmonized zoning and land-use datasets used for infrastructure and development planning.
+> - **LAC** (Los Angeles County) maintains its own high-resolution, parcel-level zoning and land use data.
+This dataset offers more detailed classifications specific to L.A.
+County’s jurisdiction.

 ---

 ## Project Goal